Blog Post · Mathematics · AI

 The dot product: two vectors, one number

-To express “perpendicular” mathematically, we need the dot product: \(\langle \mathbf{a}, \mathbf{b} \rangle = a_1 b_1 + a_2 b_2 + \ldots + a_n b_n\).
-Two vectors are perpendicular when their dot product is zero.
+To express “perpendicular” mathematically, the dot product is used: \(\langle \mathbf{a}, \mathbf{b} \rangle = a_1 b_1 + a_2 b_2 + \ldots + a_n b_n\).
+It captures intuitively the degree to which two vectors point in the same direction.
+Two vectors are perpendicular precisely when their dot product is zero; positive values indicate similar directions, negative ones opposite directions.

 Projection onto a line

-Given a vector \(\mathbf{y}\) and a direction \(\mathbf{a}\), the closest point on the line through \(\mathbf{a}\) is:
+Let \(\mathbf{y}\) be a vector and \(\mathbf{a}\) a direction.
+The point on the line through \(\mathbf{a}\) closest to \(\mathbf{y}\) is:

 $$\hat{y} = \frac{\langle \mathbf{a}, \mathbf{y} \rangle}{\langle \mathbf{a}, \mathbf{a} \rangle} \cdot \mathbf{a}$$